zhilu24/03_Cool_Coatis/README.md

 ## Description
 - **oaks_debugme.py** takes a CSV file from the data folder.
 It then finds all the "Quercus" and prints them out on a new CSV which is stored in the results folder.
 - **align_seqs_better.py** takes CSV file containing 2 DNA sequences, it finds the best alignment(s) and prints it put on another file in Results folder.
+- **align_seqs_fasta.py** aligns two DNA sequences from Fasta files and determines the best alignment based on a scoring system.

 ## Languages
 - Python